giladturok/giladturok.github.io/_pages/about.md

 Previously, I interned at **Uber** machine learning.

-Before my PhD, I spent two wonderful years at the **Flatiron Institute** (Simons Foundation) with Dr. Bob Carpenter.
+Before my PhD, I spent two wonderful years at the **Flatiron Institute** with Dr. Bob Carpenter.
 Before that, I graduated from **Columbia University** with a B.A. in Applied Mathematics.

 I'm interested in many topics outside of research: philosophy, fitness/health, comedy, open source software, etc. I love when people reach out -- so please do!